-If you are going to be adding an extension to create your new kitchen diner, then you may be covered under Permitted Development (PD) rights and therefore not require planning consent.
+If you are going to be adding a kitchen extension to create your new multi functional space, then you may be covered under Permitted Development (PD) rights and therefore not require planning consent.

-To be covered under Permitted Development rights, a single storey extension should:
+To be covered under Permitted Development rights, a single-storey extension should:

 - be a maximum height of four metres

-- If you are adding a side extension, this must be single storey with a width of no more than half that of the original house.
+- If you are adding a side extension, this must be single-storey with a width of no more than half that of the original house.

-If your building is listed, then you will require planning permission regardless of whether you are adding an extension or knocking through a wall.
+Then you will require planning permission regardless of whether you are adding an extension or knocking through a wall.
 If you have any doubts, you should check with your local planning department.

 Your work will require Building Regulations approval to ensure that the minimum design and construction standards are achieved.
 These cover all manner of subjects such as fire and other forms of safety, insulation, drainage, electricity and access.

 The role of a Building Control officer is to ensure that the minimum standards set out by the Building Regulations have been met.
-If you are carrying out an extension for your kitchen diner – or are even knocking through walls – Building Control will need to be notified.
+If you are carrying out a kitchen extension, Building Control will need to be notified.